trobz/openerp-auth-lemonldap/install/README.md

 #### Command line

-- setup the authentication database, use `./setup.sh`
+- setup the authentication database, execute `./install/setup.sh`
-you should modify the `lemon_user_auth.sql` file before if you want to customize/add user in the LemonLDAP database
 - enable apache `mod_proxy` and `mod_proxy_http`
 - add a virtual host configuration for your OpenERP application to Apache: